Competing Persuaders in Zero-Sum Games: Appendix A: Proofs

-\textbf{Definitions and Facts.} The following definitions and facts are used in both Supplementary Appendix A and B.
+\textbf{Definitions and facts.} The following definitions and facts are used in both Appendix A and Supplementary Appendix B.

-Let $P$ be the set of Bayes-plausible finite support elements of $\Delta(\Delta(\Omega))$.
+Let $P$ be the set of elements of $\Delta(\Delta(\Omega))$ which are Bayes-plausible, have finite support, and have support on at most $|S|$ beliefs.
 It will be convenient to talk about a strategy for sender $i$ as a choice of interim belief $\Gamma_i$ with probability mass function $p_i \in P$ (in the text of the paper we did not introduce notation for the distribution of $\Gamma_i$).

 For any strategy profile $(\Gamma_1,...,\Gamma_M)$ and subset of senders $S \subseteq \{1,...,M\}$, let the random variable $\Gamma_S$ be the receiver's belief after observing realizations of $\{\Gamma_j\}_{j \in S}$ but not the realizations of $\{\Gamma_j \}_{j \not \in S}$; let $p_S$ be it's probability mass function and $p_S(\cdot|\omega=k)$ be its probability mass function conditional on the state being $k$.
 Let $\Gamma_{-S}$ and $p_{-S}$ be the same objects for the complementary set of senders.